 What to avoid when talking about your hobbies

 Remember that including your hobbies and interests on your CV might leave you open to prejudice.
 Recruiters might make assumptions about you based on the information you provide.
-With this in mind, make sure that you stick to relevant information only.
-For example, your preference of music genre is likely to be irrelevant to a job application.

 Closing thoughts